 Because beer has to contain 0.5% ABV to be considered “non-alcoholic,” this kind of beer actually won’t give you a buzz.

-While brewers are required to state their beers’ alcohol content, this alcohol isn’t anything to worry about.
+While craft brewers now are required to state their beers’ alcohol content, this alcohol isn’t anything to worry about.
 One bottle of non-alcoholic beer has the same alcohol content as orange juice [R], or maybe even lower.

 Here’s the Full Beer Alcohol Content List (+230)